What You'll Learn

 Now add in what a poorly performing site actually costs:

-That $3.99 per month you're saving is quietly costing you $20,000 to $60,000 per year in leads that never materialize.
+That $3.99 per month you're saving is quietly costing you tens of thousands in lost leads.
 The math doesn't care whether you noticed.

 ---

+Here's what this looks like in practice.
 We moved a client's site from a $4.95 per month shared host to a managed WordPress environment with CDN, edge caching, and full SEO infrastructure in place.

 Before the move: LCP measured 5.8 seconds.
 Mobile speed score was 38 out of 100.
 Organic traffic sat at roughly 320 visitors per month.